 Any bankruptcy controversy can be filed as an adversary proceeding.
 Here are some examples of commonly filed actions:

 Fraudulent transfers.
 The bankruptcy trustee can file a fraudulent transfer adversary complaint if you transfer any money or property to another within two years before filing your bankruptcy if the trustee can prove actual fraud or constructive bankruptcy fraud.

 Preferential transfers.
 The bankruptcy trustee can file a preferential transfer adversary complaint, also known as a preference adversary, if you repaid any of your creditors more than $600 within 90 days before you filed bankruptcy (or one year if you paid back a relative).
-The trustee must also prove that you were insolvent at the time of the transfer, that you did not receive anything in return and that the transfer gave the creditor more than it would have received in a Chapter 7.
+The trustee must also prove that you were insolvent at the time of the transfer, that you did not receive anything in return, and that the transfer gave the creditor more than it would have received in Chapter 7.
 (Learn more about prebankruptcy payments or transfers to creditors.)

 Dischargeability of debt.
 A creditor can file an adversary complaint requesting that the court not discharge its debt because it alleges that you incurred the debt fraudulently, either by actual fraud or constructive fraud.

 Sale of property jointly owned by the debtor.
 The trustee's duties include selling any nonexempt property for the benefit of your creditors.
 If you own property jointly with someone else, the trustee can file an adversary complaint to sever (split apart) your interests and force the co-owner into selling the property.